underscoreio/underscoreio/src/html/_posts/2016-12-05-type-lambdas.md

 def foo[A[_,_], B](functor: Functor[AB])
 ~~~

-The answer is no, because at the time at which we define `T`,
+The answer is no, because at the time at which we define `AB`,
 we don't have `A` and `B` available.
 Attempts to 'pass them in' as parameters like this: